On this page

 You can access the Atlas Kubernetes Operator project on GitHub:

 Before you deploy Atlas Kubernetes Operator, you must create an Atlas account.
 To learn more, see Register a new Atlas Account.

 You need the following public API key, private API key, and the organization ID information to configure Atlas Kubernetes Operator access to Atlas.

-If you want Atlas Kubernetes Operator to create a new Atlas project, Create an API Key in an Organization and configure the API Access List.Important
+If you want Atlas Kubernetes Operator to create a new Atlas project, Create an API Key in an Organization.
+If your organization requires an IP access list for the Atlas Administration API, you must also configure the API access list.

 You must assign the API key the Organization Project Creator organization role or higher.

-If you want to work with an existing Atlas project, Create an API Key for a Project and configure the API Access List.Important
+If you want to work with an existing Atlas project, Create an API Key for a Project.
+If your organization requires an IP access list for the Atlas Administration API, you must also configure the API access list.

 You must assign the API key the Project Owner project role.

 To learn more, see Configure Access to Atlas.

 You must configure VPC peering for your project before you can add an AWS security group to an access list.
 You can't set AWS security groups as temporary access list entries.